Digital Composites & Key Art

 So, where do you start, you may well ask!
 A good starting point is to establish with the client what there vision is for the outcome of the composite and what message or story the composite will deliver to the selected target audience.

-With a direction in mind from these discussions I like to sketch out some initial ideas and use a Pinterest mood board to narrow down a style/look that the client likes.
+With a direction in mind from these discussions I like to map out some initial ideas and use a Pinterest mood board to narrow down a style/look that the client likes.
 Spending a couple of hours doing this kind of exploration upfront can really streamline the rest of the process, allowing the client and me to have a shared vision of what the final composite will look like.

 What are composites used for?